 More ideas on what to do in Carlisle, Cumbria.

 There is one large multiplex cinema in Carlisle.
 There are bus stops less than 50 meters away, the train station is less than 200 meters away, and there are 4 accessible parking bays at the rear for European blue badge holders.
 The entrance is level access and has automatic doors with push buttons.
-Some screens are on the main floor and other are upstairs accessed via a lift.
+Some screens are on the main floor and other are upstairs and accessed via a lift.
 There are two wheelchair spaces located at the front of all screens.
-Subtitled films are listed online each week, some films also have audio description, and a few screens are equipped with infrared technology to provide hearing assistance.
-If needed, please advise a member of the staff and they’ll organise a headset or neck-loop.
-Furthermore, at 10am on the last Sunday of every month there are autism-friendly screenings, where the lights are left on low, the sound is turned down and trailers and adverts aren’t played.
-The cinema also participates in the CEA scheme,whereby a disabled cinema guest receives a complimentary ticket for someone to go with them if they advance purchase a CEA card.
+Subtitled films are listed online each week, some films also have audio descriptions, and a few screens are equipped with infrared technology to provide hearing assistance.
+If needed, please advise a member of the staff and they’ll organize a headset or neck loop.
+Furthermore, at 10 am on the last Sunday of every month, there are autism-friendly screenings, where the lights are left on low, the sound is turned down and trailers and adverts aren’t played.
+The cinema also participates in the CEA scheme, whereby a disabled cinema guest receives a complimentary ticket for someone to go with them if they advance to purchase a CEA card.